HOME ABOUT RESEARCH NEWS MENTORSHIP CV CONTACT

 COVID-19 in Schools

 In an effort to curb the COVID-19 epidemic, government officials have halted the functioning of many institutions, including schools.
 However, many questions remain unanswered regarding the effectiveness of this intervention, and if and when to reopen schools.
 This project, conducted by the Remais Group at UC Berkeley, uses an agent based SEIR model to assess the effect of school closures on the COVID-19 epidemic in the Bay Area.
-The manuscript is published in the Journal of the Joyal Society Interface and can be seen here.
+The manuscript is published in the Journal of the Joyal Society Interface.

 COVID modeling